 - SHECA reports immediately to the electronic authentication service management office and other government departments through the website and other public media to notice for subscribers, and takes measures to protect t users' interests. - SHECA revokes immediately all the certificates issued, and updates CRL and OCSP information for certificate subscriber and relying party to query.
-Meanwhile SHECA generates immediately a new key pair and self-issues a new root certificate.
+Meanwhile SHECA generates immediately a new key pair and self-issues a new root certificate. - SHECA Re-issues lower certificates and lower sub-CA certificate for operating in accordance with the CP about provision of a certificate issued after the new root certificate is issued.

-- SHECA Re-issues lower certificates and lower sub-CA certificate for operating in accordance with the CP about provision of a certificate issued after the new root certificate is issued. - After the new root certificate issued by SHECA, it will be immediately published by SHECA repository, directory server, HTTP, etc.. - Take reasonable efforts to promptly inform users and relying parties which include Asseco Data Systems S.A..
+- After the new root certificate issued by SHECA, it will be immediately published by SHECA repository, directory server, HTTP, etc.. - Take reasonable efforts to promptly inform users and relying parties.